-If you are looking to sell your flat, or indeed you have purchased a property where the lease term is quite low, you may be considering in the future whether or not to extend your lease.
+If you are looking to sell your flat, or indeed you have purchased a property where the lease term is quite low, you may be considering a lease extension.

 The procedure for extending your lease, is currently under review by the Law Commission, but there are no immediate plans by the Government to take any steps to implement any recommendations made by the Law Commission, and therefore it is unlikely that the current provisions in relation to lease extensions were alter in the future.

 In order therefore that you can understand your options in terms of a lease extension, we set out below a brief summary, of the steps that are required in relation to a lease extension.